aschroder/Magento-SMTP-Pro-Email-Extension/README.md

 2) If that does work, then Google may have blocked your server IP due to too many wrong passwords.
 You need to log in to gmail.com _from_ that IP - in order to answer the captcha and allow the IP through again.
 There's a few ways to do that - SOCKS proxy, X forward a browser, use Lynx.

 Q: I am getting a Subject set twice error
 A: This happens sometimes, typically if it is happening it would also be happening in core Magento.
-There is a Pull Request [here] (https://github.com/aschroder/Magento-SMTP-Pro-Email-Extension/pull/57) that includes a work around thanks to [Rafael Kassner] (https://github.com/kassner).
+There is a Pull Request [here](https://github.com/aschroder/Magento-SMTP-Pro-Email-Extension/pull/57) that includes a work around thanks to [Rafael Kassner](https://github.com/kassner).